 Xiaomi’s take on the monitor light bar comes with a beautiful wireless dial controller — rotate to adjust brightness, press and rotate to change color temperature.
 It’s the most satisfying control interface of any light bar in this list.

 The magnetic mount is clever and secure, and the light quality is excellent with no visible flicker.
-It sits between budget and premium, and the build quality justifies the price.
+At $68 it sits between budget and premium, and the build quality justifies the price.

 What we like: